aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

     -   **severity**: Value of **NotificationSeverity** enum.
 0:
         **Info**, 1: **Success**, 2: **Warn**, 3: **Error**, 4:
         **Fatal**.
-    -   **creationTime**: Time of when this notification is created.
+    -   **creationTime**: Time of when this notification was created.
     -   **id**: Notification id.
 -   **id**: User notification id.

-Surely, you will not just log the notification.
-You can use notification data to show notification information to the user.
+You can not only log the notification, but you can use the notification data to show notification information to the user.
 Example:

     abp.event.on('abp.notifications.received', function (userNotification) {